jgongy/scripts/filter-excel/README.md

 As you can see, surrounding quotes allow you to distinct word fragments or smaller words from whole or larger words.
-For example, distinguishing " sea " from "reSEArch" can be done by using spaces within the quotes.
+For example, distinguishing "sea" from "reSEArch" can be done by using the keyword " sea ".
 Note, however, that you will not find phrases like "sea." or "sea," as a result.

 Keywords are case sensitive.
 There is no support for wildcard characters.